bobleesj/cif-bond-analyzer/README.md

 ## Questions?

-Please feel free to reach out via sl5400@columbia.edu for any questions.
+Please feel free to reach out via sl5400@columbia.edu for any questions

+## How to contribute or report a bug

+Please feel free to report an issue or contribute by making a new issue [here](https://github.com/bobleesj/cif-bond-analyzer/issues)

 ## Changelog